bonsaiben/bootstrap-snippets/README.md

 ## Usage

-Snippet triggers are meant to be as predictable as possible without being too long.
+Snippet triggers are meant to be as predictable as possible without being too long or redundant.

 Most triggers correspond directly to the name of the relevant tag or class name, minus hyphens.
 For example, `btnprimary` becomes: